ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

     $config
 );
 $RequestClientId = "RequestClientId_example"; // string | The ID of the client for whom memberships are returned.
 $RequestClientAssociatedSitesOffset = 56; // int | Used to retrieve a client’s memberships from multiple sites within an organization when the client is associated with more than ten sites.
 To change which ten sites are searched, change this offset value.
 A value of 0 means that no sites are skipped and the first ten sites are returned.
 You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
-Note that you must always have `CrossRegionalLookup` set to `true` to use this parameter.<br />  Default: **0**    For example, if a client is associated with 25 sites, you need to call `GetClientServices` three times, as follows:  * Use `GET CrossRegionalClientAssociations` to determine how many sites a client is associated with, which tells you how many additional calls you need to make.  * Either omit `ClientAssociatedSitesOffset` or set it to 0 to return the client’s services (pricing options) from sites 1-10.  * Set `ClientAssociatedSitesOffset` to 10 to return the client pricing options from sites 11-20  * Set `ClientAssociatedSitesOffset` to 20 to return the client pricing options from sites 21-25
+Note that you must always have `CrossRegionalLookup` set to `true` to use this parameter.<br />  Default: **0**    For example, if a client is associated with 25 sites, you need to call GET `ActiveClientMemberships` three times, as follows:  * Use GET `CrossRegionalClientAssociations` to determine how many sites a client is associated with, which tells you how many additional calls you need to make.  * Either omit `ClientAssociatedSitesOffset` or set it to 0 to return the client’s memberships from sites 1-10  * Set `ClientAssociatedSitesOffset` to 10 to return the client’s memberships from sites 11-20  * Set `ClientAssociatedSitesOffset` to 20 to return the client’s memberships from sites 21-25
 $RequestCrossRegionalLookup = true; // bool | Used to retrieve a client’s memberships from multiple sites within an organization.
 When included and set to `true`, it searches a maximum of ten sites with which this client is associated.
 When a client is associated with more than ten sites, use `ClientAssociatedSitesOffset` as many times as needed to search the additional sites with which the client is associated.
 You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
 Note that a `SiteID` is returned and populated in the `ClientServices` response when `CrossRegionalLookup` is set to `true`.
 Default: **false**
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestLocationId = 56; // int | Filters results to memberships that can be used to pay for scheduled services at that location.
 This parameter can not be passed when `CrossRegionalLookup` is `true`.